rahulsm27/Case_Studies/README.md

-# CASE STUDY 1  -> 1_Aerofit
+# CASE STUDY 1 -> 1 Aerofit

-Data anlaysis using EDA and Probabilities for Customer Characteristics for a treadmil comapny
+Data analysis using EDA and Probabilities for Customer Characteristics for a treadmill company

 ## Business Problem:

 The market research team at AeroFit wants to identify the characteristics of the target audience for each type of treadmill offered by the company, to provide a better recommendation of the treadmills to new customers.
-The team decides to investigate whether there are differences across the product with respect to customer characteristics.
+The team decides to investigate whether there are differences across the product concerning customer characteristics.

 ## Data Description
 The company collected data on individuals who purchased a treadmill from the AeroFit stores during the prior three months.
 The dataset in aerofit_treadmill_data.csv has the following features: